Vocal cord dysfunction (VCD) is also known as inducible laryngeal obstruction (ILO). It is also called paradoxical vocal fold motion (PVFM).

 VCD/ILO is a serious condition.
 It can cause extreme changes in quality of life.
 VCD/ILO is frequently misdiagnosed as asthma.

-To understand vocal cord dysfunction (VCD) [or paradoxical vocal fold motion (PVFM)], it is helpful to understand how the vocal cords function.
-The vocal cords are located at the top of the windpipe (trachea) and vibrate from exhaled air to produce noise and voice.
-Breathing causes the vocal cords to open, allowing air to flow through the windpipe (trachea) and into the lungs.
-With VCD, the vocal cords close together, or constrict, during inhalation or exhalation.
-This leaves only a small opening for air to flow through the windpipe and causes asthma-like symptoms.
+To understand VCD/ILO, it is helpful to understand how the vocal cords function.
+The vocal cords are located at the top of the windpipe (trachea).
+They vibrate to produce noise and voice.
+Breathing causes the vocal cords to open.
+This allows air to flow through the windpipe (trachea) and into the lungs.
+During episodes of VCD/ILO, the vocal cords partly or completely tighten.
+This causes shortness of breath.

-In 1983, a group of patients who were said to have "uncontrolled asthma", were seen at National Jewish Health for evaluation.
-A multidisciplinary team of medical professionals including pulmonologists, otolaryngologists, psychiatrists and speech-language pathologists were able to accurately identify the condition and provided treatment for what we now know as VCD.
+In 1983, a group of people who were said to have "uncontrolled asthma" were evaluated at National Jewish Health.
+A team of medical professionals, including pulmonologists, otolaryngologists, psychiatrists and speech-language pathologists provided the evaluation.
+They accurately identified the condition and provided treatment for what we now know as VCD.
 Their findings were published in the New England Journal of Medicine in 1983.